Sentence Entailment in Compositional Distributional Semantics: Categorical Compositional Distributional Semantics (CCDS)

+where we are taking $\textmd{PRG}$ to be the compact closed categorical form of our pregroup algebra $T(B)$.
+Each $t_i$ is a grammatical type assigned to the word $w_i$.
+Formally, this means that we have $t_i \in R[w_i]$.
+By means of examples, each $t_i$ lives in the middle column of the exemplary table above.
+For example, for a word $w_5 = $ `red', we have that $t_5 = n \cdot n^l$, for $w_{18} = $ `sleep', we have that $t_{18} = n^r \cdot s$, and so on.

-On the semantic side, we work with $\textmd{FVect}_{\mathbb{R}}$: the compact closed category of finite dimensional vector spaces over reals $\mathbb{R}$ and the linear maps between the spaces.
-For each vector space $V$, its dual space $V^*$ is its left and right adjoint $V^l = V^r = V^*$.
-In the presence of a fixed basis we have $V^* \cong V$.
-This category has the following morphisms for $\otimes$ the tensor product between vector spaces:
+On the semantic side, we work with $\textmd{FVect}_{\mathbb{R}}$, as previously introduced, that is the compact closed category of finite dimensional vector spaces and linear maps.
+Thus, our syntax-semantics map is a strongly monoidal functor with the following form: